The Village Headmaster

-and starred Ted Muroko as the original headmaster.
+and starred Ted Mukoro as the original title character.
 The television series was developed by Nigerian Broadcasting Corporation, and is considered one of the early successes of television drama in the country.

 In 2021, a new revival of the show was announced, with Chris Iheuwa in the lead role of the headmaster.
-A number of actors from the earlier series are also returning.
+A number of actors from the earlier series also returned.

 Plot

-The Village Headmaster was set in the fictitious Yoruba village of Oja, with plot lines dealing with social problems and effect of government policies in Oja.
+The Village Headmaster is set in the fictitious Yoruba village of Oja, with plot lines dealing with social problems and effect of government policies.
 The television series was produced after Nigeria gained independence, and was the first major television drama with an ensemble cast from different ethnic groups.
 Nigerian Pidgin was mixed with standard English and Yoruba as the Oja residents' language of choice, with most scenes occurring in the Oloja of Oja's palace, the headmaster's school, and Amebo's palm wine shack.